 English Learners

-Vision: Equip English Learners (ELs) with the language skills needed for success in the mainstream classroom.
+Vision: Equip Multilingual Learners (MLs) with the language skills needed for success in the mainstream classroom.
 We value each student's home language and culture.
 We believe that collaboration with other teachers, parents, and our community empowers English Learners to reach academic success.

 Academic Language